 …then this Facebook advertising for contractors strategy is going to have you looking like Tim Allen on cloud nine.

-Before you get all excited and dive into the Facebook ads manager, the first thing you need to do is come up with a compelling offer.
+Before you get all excited and dive into the Facebook ads manager, the first thing you need to do with your Facebook advertising for contractors strategy is come up with a compelling offer.

 If you have to read the following sentence 10 times for it to sink in, then I suggest you do: